paul-hammant/tbd/content/monorepos/index.md

 ## Recursive build systems

 Java's Apache-Maven is the most widely used example.
 It's predecessor, Ant, is another.
 Maven more than Ant, pulls third party binaries from 'binary repositories', caching them locally.
+Maven also traverses its tree in a strict depth first (then breadth) manner.
 Most recursive build systems can be configured to pull third party dependencies from a relative directory in the monorepo.
-That is not conventional though.
+A binary dependency cache outside of the VCS controlled working copy, is more normal.

 The general directory structure for recursive build systems is like so: